If your contract data security needs are simple, rather than setting up the Full Security model, you can make use of the Confidential feature.

 It is possible for any User (not just administrators) to make a contract 'Confidential'.

-If the Confidential checkbox is on your Contract layout, then when it is ticked and the record is saved, this will override the existing Security Group settings for that Contract in such a way that only those people directly associated with that Contract (via the 'People' tab) will be able to view and edit the Contract.
+If the Confidential checkbox is on your Contract layout, when it is ticked and the record is saved, this will override the existing Security Group settings for that Contract in such a way that only those people directly associated with that Contract (via the 'People' tab) will be able to view and edit the Contract.

 If you have set a Contract to 'Confidential' BEFORE any People have been assigned then the system will assign a default Security Group of 'No-One'.
 All records in the 'No-One' Security Group are only available for Administrators to view.

-As you update and add People to the Contract, then the Security Group will update from 'No-One' to the relevant values.
+As you update and add People to the Contract, the Security Group will update from 'No-One' to the relevant values.

 Fig 1: Mark a contract "confidential"